mostafa-mansour1/previewAnyFile/README.md

 # Preview Any File
-Cordova Plugin to preview any file in native mode by providing the local or external URL.
+Whatever the file id PDF document, Word document, Excel, office document, archive file, image, text, html or anything else, you can perform a preview by this awesome cordova Plugin to preview any file in native mode by providing the local or external URL.

 If the source file is base64 string, you must write it into file by *[cordova file plugin](https://github.com/apache/cordova-plugin-file)*

+the input path file must end with a valid extension

 # How it work